 Unless you’re a hardcore Citizens Bank loyalist, you’ll be better served by another business credit card with a long 0% intro APR period and additional perks.
 Here are our two top picks:

 If you’re concerned about paying down a large balance, the American Express Blue Business Plus might be your best option—at 12 months, it has one of the longest 0% intro APR periods we’ve seen in a business credit card.
 Like any other intro APR period, after your 12 interest-free months are up, a variable APR sets in at a rate depending on your creditworthiness.
 This rate will also vary with the market, so check the issuer’s terms and conditions for the latest APR information.

 Just like the Citizens Bank Business Platinum Mastercard, Amex’s Blue Business Plus has no annual fee.
 Unlike the Citizens Bank business credit card, though, this card doesn’t stop rewarding you beyond those first 12 months—even after your grace period is up, users earn 2x points for every dollar they spend on their first $50,000 annually, then 1x thereafter.

-The Chase Ink Business Cash also has a year-long 0% intro APR period that applies to both purchases and balance transfers.
+The Chase Ink Business Cash also has a year-long 0% intro APR period that applies to purchases.
 But cardholders who don’t anticipate needing to carry a balance will still find something to take advantage of with this card—namely, its ongoing cash back program.